 General Tso’s Tofu is the perfect combination of sweet, savory and comforting.

-It is traditionally made with deep fried chicken, but we’ll be taking a healthier spin with oven baked tofu.
+It is traditionally made with deep fried chicken, but we’ll be making a lighter plant-based spin with oven baked tofu.

 Take-out General Tso’s is one of my favorite meals, so I had to find a way to make my own version at home.

-A few simple modifications can take a recipe that is usually high-sodium and high-sugar and make it a little healthier without sacrificing flavor.
+A few simple modifications take a recipe that can be high-sodium and high-sugar and make it a little healthier without sacrificing flavor.

 Instead of frying the tofu, we’ll use my favorite method for getting crispy, nicely textured tofu: coat the tofu in a bit of corn starch and oil and bake in the oven until golden brown.
 This is also the way I make peanut tofu.

 For more information on this method, you can read my post on how to make crispy tofu.